 - The Nationwide Emergency Department Sample (NEDS) tracks information about emergency department (ED) visits across the country.
 Information includes geographic characteristics, hospital characteristics, patient characteristics, and the nature of visits (e.g., common reasons for ED visits, acute and chronic conditions, and injuries). - The NEDS was constructed using the HCUP State Emergency Department Databases (SEDD) and the State Inpatient Databases (SID).
 The SEDD capture discharge information on ED visits that do not result in an admission (i.e., treat-and-release visits and transfers to another hospital).
-The SID contain information on patients initially seen in the emergency room and then admitted to the same hospital. - The 2007 NEDS is a publicly available database that can be purchased through the HCUP Central Distributor. - There are 27 HCUP Partner States that contributed 2007 ED data to the NEDS: AZ, CA, CT, FL, GA, HI, IA, IN, KS, MA, MD, ME, MN, MO, NC, NE, NH, NJ, NY, OH, RI, SC, SD, TN, UT, VT, and WI. - The NEDS describes over 120 million ED visits for 2007, an exceptional resource for conducting research on high-profile emergent health delivery issues.
-One of the most distinctive features of the NEDS is its large sample size, which allows for analysis across hospital types and the study of relatively uncommon disorders and procedures. - Users must complete an on-line Data Use Agreement training prior to receiving the data.
+The SID contain information on patients initially seen in the emergency room and then admitted to the same hospital. - The 2009 NEDS is a publicly available database that can be purchased through the HCUP Central Distributor. - There are 29 HCUP Partner States that contributed 2009 ED data to the NEDS: AZ, CA, CT, FL, GA, HI, IA, IL, IN, KS, KY, MA, MD, ME, MN, MO, NC, NE, NH, NJ, NY, OH, RI, SC, SD, TN, UT, VT, and WI. - The NEDS describes almost 130 million ED visits for 2009, an exceptional resource for conducting research on high-profile emergent health delivery issues.
+One of the most distinctive features of the NEDS is its large sample size, which allows for analysis across hospital types and the study of relatively uncommon disorders and procedures. - New to the NEDS in 2009 is a series of data elements that identify injuries by severity, mechanism, and intent. - Users must complete an on-line Data Use Agreement training prior to receiving the data.